-And I am SO glad that I did!
+And I am so glad that I did!

 My girls bring along their bikes and scooters and always have a blast!
 There are benches and security call boxes along the trail and plenty of signs to keep you on the right path.
 A walk along the shady Cape Fear River Trail is a definite must on those beautiful, breezy Carolina days!

-2. The Nature Trails
+The Nature Trails

 Walking these trails is a great way to get familiar with North Carolina’s plants and wildlife, take in some pretty scenery, and get some fresh air.
-The park and trails are all pet-friendly, so bring your pets and let them stretch their legs too!
+The park and trails are pet-friendly, so bring your pets and let them stretch their legs too!

 They especially love the tire swing and monkey bars!
 What sets this playground apart from the others is that it contains an outdoor stage and giant chalkboards for the kids to draw on.
 Just remember to bring your own chalk!

 The Nature Center

 The staff is very friendly and eager to share their knowledge about the animals in their care.
 Make sure you stop in on your next visit and see what programs they are offering and any events that they have coming up.
 You can also check the website to stay up to date with the latest happenings at the park.

-Behind the Nature Center is a 35-foot-high waterfall (one of the tallest waterfalls in North Carolina east of the mountains).
-If you plan on bringing a picnic to the park, you should sit at one of the tables that overlook the waterfall.
+Behind the Nature Center is a 35-foot-high waterfall (one of the tallest waterfalls in North Carolina east of the Blue Ridge mountains).
+If you plan on eating at the park, you should sit at one of the tables overlooking the waterfall.
 What could be better than a picnic with a waterfall view?

 In addition to the beauty of the natural landscape, there are some old buildings and a covered bridge that make awesome, rustic photo backdrops.
-Don’t forget to bring your camera on your next visit to the park!
+Don’t forget to bring your camera on your next visit!